+- 8.5.1 Telemetry systems must operate at frequencies which have been approved by the FIA.

-Pit to car telemetry is prohibited.
+- 8.5.2 Pit to car telemetry is prohibited.

-8.6 Driver controls and displays
+- 8.6 Driver controls and displays

-Any electronic modules used for driver information displays and switch inputs must be supplied by the FIA designated supplier and be suitably housed by each team.
+Any electronic modules used for driver information displays and switch inputs must be supplied by an FIA designated supplier to a specification determined by the FIA and be suitably housed by each team.